naxane/nax-ccuilib/README.md

 # nax-ccuilib

-Aims to provide cross compatability with multiple mods wanting to use the same UI space.
+Aims to provide cross compatibility with multiple mods wanting to use the same UI space.

 ## Quick menu extension